ajitgoel/Notes/InterviewQuestions/Java/77-CollectionsFrameworkOverview.md

 Hello, i'm Thread-1
 ```

-This means that even though we call the `start` method sequentially for each thread, we do not know when the `run` method will be actually called.
+This means that ==even though we call the `start` method sequentially for each thread, we do not know when the `run` method will be actually called.==

 Do not rely on the order of execution of statements between different threads, unless you've taken special measures.